Artic144/Stardew-damage-calculator/README.md

 - __Other Options__: `extra_luck = 0, extra_atk = 0, enemy_defense = 0`
   - All extra options are set to 0 when generating the spreadsheets.
 These are able to be edited in the customizable calculator.

-Please refer to the customizable calculator for additrional options if the premade spreadsheets feel limited.
+Please refer to the customizable calculator for additional options if the premade spreadsheets feel limited.

 ### Using Google Colab